Use of Reprocessed SUDs Strengthens the Supply Chain and Reduces Cost, Waste, and Greenhouse Gas Emissions.

 • United States:

 • Overturning Veterans Affairs Restrictions: Currently, the only major health system in the U.S. to prohibit the use of reprocessed SUDs is the Veterans Health Administration (VHA).
 This senseless policy seems to be based on little more than inertia and outdated assumptions of risks, and costs taxpayers, the planet, and American veterans.
-While the Department of Veterans Affairs has taken this policy under review, it is AMDR’s position that it should be overturned as soon as possible.
+It is AMDR’s position that it should be overturned as soon as possible as the supply chain for medical devices needed to treat our Veterans is vulnerable due to tariffs and supply chain disruption.

 • The “Single-Use” Label: For decades, the “single-use” label has promoted the mistaken belief that SUDs cannot be safely reprocessed.
 As the FDA has explained, this label merely means the OEM has chosen not to perform the validation tests necessary to label a device “reusable” and does not mean it cannot be cleared for reprocessing.
 AMDR urges FDA to examine and address the underlying causes behind the proliferation of this label and consider establishing a new framework for the labelling of reprocessable devices.